How To Wire Two Light Switches

 How to Fix Light Switch Wiring and Three Way Switches

-Application: Electrical Wiring for 3-Way Light Switches.
+Application: Electrical Wiring for two 3-Way Light Switches.

 Skill Level: Intermediate to Advanced.
 This electrical project is best performed by a Licensed Electrical Contractor or Certified Electrician.